kauzerei/openautolab/building_parts/README.md

-# Parts to build Openautolab
+# Parts to build OpenAutoLab
 ## List of components to buy
 ### Main board
 - Arduino Nano